 They also share many of the same provider options, including April, Arch RoamLight, Assistance USA, Berkshire Hathaway, IMG, Nationwide, TinLeg, Tokio Marine HCC, and TripAssure, to name just a few.

-As we outline in Your Comprehensive Guide to Buying Travel Insurance, before spending time on either of these sites, start by assessing whether or not you need travel insurance.
+Before spending time on either of these sites, start by assessing whether or not you need travel insurance.

 In other words, what’s your risk tolerance?
 If you don’t mind the potential inconvenience and additional money outlay that could occur if things go south with your trip, the added cost might not deliver much value.